Govindmenon69/OrangeMC-DOCS-SRC/content/_index.md

      ![Loading..](image-13.png)

-* NOW this is the LAST STEP do not SKIP IT, ENSURE you have exactly 3 custom packs + the Default pack in the SELECTED.Start counting and check for exactly THREE
+* NOW this is the LAST STEP do not SKIP IT, ENSURE you have exactly 2 custom packs + the Default pack in the SELECTED.Start counting and check for exactly two
-PACKS WITH GANESH FACE ICON!!!
+PACKS WITH GANESH FACE ICON!!! ```two number src - ignore this box readers```

 * You have not completed the installation and have unlocked the ability to legally affirm your success , TO affirm say "DING DING" out loud two times

 ## A guide on the LOGIN system

-* When you initally log on to the server, you will be greeted with the lack of ability to move and a message in chat to "REGISTER"
+* When you initally log on to the server, you will be greeted with the lack of ability to move and a message in chat to "REGISTER" s
      * Register with the command ```/register xxxxxxx``` REPLACE THE xxxxxxx with any password of your choosing that is ATLEAST SIX(6) Characters long

 * MUG THIS PASSWORD PLEASE